bennettscience/gas-canvasapi/README.md

 Library ID: `1A_9Cxj-tkYUsoxYAKQ-X_WAVhzzRyMgdWmJJfACqDHGEu6lmSKBsTcLR`

-The main methods of interaction are finished.
-After installing the library, You can set up your initial connection like so:
+After installing the library, You can set up your initial connection by creating a `Canvas` object:

 ```javascript
 function myFunction() {